Mimosa aculeaticarpa biuncifera, Catclaw Mimosa

 Family: Fabaceae or Leguminosae Family

-Synonyms: (Mimosa biuncifera, Mimosa biuncifera var. glabrescens, Mimosa biuncifera var. lindheimeri, Mimosa lindheimeri, Mimosa warnockii, Mimosopsis biuncifera)
+Synonyms: (Mimosa biuncifera, Mimosa biuncifera var. glabrescens, Mimosa biuncifera var. lindheimeri, Mimosa lindheimeri, Mimosa warnockii, Mimosopsis biuncifera, Mimopsis flexuosa)

-Growth Form: Shrub or small tree, straggling, thicket-forming, deciduous, stems slender, pubescent, stem with single or paired stout spines.
+Growth Form: Shrub or small tree; straggling, thicket-forming, reddish stems slender, stems with single or paired curved strong prickles, heavily branched.
+The prickles can be harmful to human skin and cloths.

-Leaves: Green; compound, pinnate, 8 or more leaflets, linear to oblong.
+Leaves: Green; small, deciduous; pinnately compound; 8 or more leaflets,; linear to oblong.

-Flower Color: White or whitish or pinkish; fuzzy-flowers in globose clusters; fruit is a legume, curved or straight, pods constricted between seeds.
+Flower Color: White or whitish or pinkish; fuzzy flowers in globose clusters; fruit is a flattened and curved seed pod which is constricted between seeds, seeds are reddish brown.

 Flowering Season: May to August.